dzikoysk/reposilite/reposilite-site/data/guides/features/static-files.md

 #### Custom frontend

-Using `public` directory you can implement frontend on your own.
+Using `static` directory you can implement frontend on your own.
 Because assets have lower priority, you have to disable frontend in the local configuration file: